-Individuals with personal and financial connections in both the US and the UK will find they are required to navigate two very different and complex tax regimes.
-It is essential for clients in this position to have access to integrated advice concerning their tax exposure and reporting obligations.
-It is also vital for their advisors to have a clear understanding of the interaction between the two regimes, which will allow them to carry out tax efficient planning.
+Individuals with personal and financial connections in both the US and the UK need to navigate two very different and complex tax regimes.
+It is essential for them to obtain integrated advice in relation to their tax exposure and reporting obligations.
+It is, therefore, vital for their advisors to have a clear understanding of the interaction between the two regimes in order to plan effectively.

-- Gift planning for US citizens using family limited partnership structures where UK inheritance tax considerations prohibit the use of trusts.
+- Advice on gift planning for US persons using family limited partnership structures (where UK inheritance tax precludes the use of trusts).

-- Advising UK resident individuals on mitigating the risk of double taxation on income from US LLCs.
+- Advice to UK resident individuals on mitigating the risk of double taxation on income from US LLCs.

 - Advice on cross-border restructuring of private businesses with entities that are resident in both the UK and US.